Thomas W. Luce III

-Thomas W. Luce III is an American lawyer, government official, non-profit executive, and former advisor to H. Ross Perot.
-He is CEO of Biotech Initiatives at Lyda Hill Philanthropies.
+Thomas W. Luce III (1939 or 1940 – July 25, 2026) was an American lawyer, government official, non-profit executive, and advisor to Ross Perot.
+He was CEO of Biotech Initiatives at Lyda Hill Philanthropies.

 Early life and education

 Thomas W. Luce III was born in Dallas, Texas, where he was raised by a single mother.
 He attended public schools in Highland Park Independent School District.

 He received an athletic scholarship to Virginia Military Institute but transferred to Southern Methodist University where he earned a B.B.A. in 1962 and a J.D. from the Dedman School of Law in 1966.

 Spirit of Texas

 In 1982, Ross Perot Jr. and co-pilot Jay Coburn completed the first round-the-world flight in a helicopter, the Spirit of Texas.
 Tom Luce helped facilitate the achievement by arranging for a container ship to carry a shipping container filled with jet fuel into the middle of the Pacific Ocean to serve as a refueling station.